emiliaaslund/F1-website/README.md

 # F1-website

-A Formula One Website to see driver/constructor-standings, race-scheduele, registrer/login and hopefully in the future see more f1 news and other members.
+A Formula One Website for school to see driver/constructor-standings, race-scheduele, registrer/login and hopefully in the future see more f1 news and other members.

 ## How to Start & Use: